Where Are They Now - 17 Times Football Manager Got It Wrong

 From Freddy Adu's journey as a 17-year-old in Football Manager 2006 to Cherno Samba's utter demolition of Championship Manager 01/02, everybody reading this will have signed one of the following players during their managerial career.

-In three days time, you will be able to find the new 'wonderkid' on Football Manager.
+If you manage to get a copy for Christmas, then you'll be able to find the new 'wonderkid' on FM.
 The thrill of nurturing this 18-year-old player into one of the world's best is like no other.
 No matter how badly your team is playing, this kid is the shining light.

 Sit back, relax and let the memories flow:

 Famed in reality for balancing the ball on his head while running, Kerlon was not only known for his infamous 'seal dribble' but more for his incredible quality on Football Manager 2006.
 He may not have been blessed with height, coming in at 5ft 5, but Kerlon was touted as the future of Brazilian football when he burst onto the scene.
 If you ask someone of that era who Kerlon is, they'd most likely know.

 After leaving Cruzeiro for Inter Milan in 2006, it looked like the Brazilian wonderkid was going to live up to Football Manager's high expectation.
 Despite officially spending four years at Inter, he never made an appearance for the Italian giants, instead using loan spells at Chievo, Ajax, Parana and Nacional NS to try and gain first team opportunities.

 At the age of 28, Kerlon has made just 44 appearances for 9 clubs since leaving Brazil in 2008.